Huub Felix: Club career

 A big striker, Felix played the majority of his career for local side MVV.
 In a match with RFC Roermond in 1929, Felix got caught up in a brawl with Pierre Massy and became the first Dutch player to make his way to a civil judge for an incident during a football match.
+He had started his career with hometown club MSV Maastricht before joining NAC in 2017.

 International career

 He was part of the Netherlands national football team, playing 1 match on 31 August 1919 against Norway.
 He was the first player from Limburg to play for the national team.